Stability of Weighted Majority Voting under Estimated Weights: Introduction

-While WMV is proven optimal when source \emph{trustworthiness} is given, in practice, decision makers have to resort to an estimation or a belief about the quality (denoted as \emph{trust}) that may not equal to the \trustworthiness{}.
-Estimation errors may decrease decision accuracy.
-There exists plenty of effort aiming to improve the estimation of source trustworthiness by learning from historical data (e.g., direct observations or indirect evidences), with a principle that more data increases the confidence in the belief~\cite{2013BEREND:estimate_error_0,wu2016:estimate_error_0}.
-Several approaches treat the beliefs themselves as the actual probabilities~\cite{mazzetto:2021semi_supervised_MV,maystre:2021_noiselabel_crowdsourcing}.
-However, no algorithm only produces perfect trust values.
-It is worth studying how the quality of the general trust values may impact the quality of WMV.
-Is WMV able to maintain a tolerant decision inaccuracy with the belief inaccuracy bounded, meaning having certain levels of stability w.r.t inaccurate estimations?
+While WMV is proven to be optimal when source \emph{trustworthiness} is given \cite{nitzan:1982optimal}\footnote{To provide feedback independently is also required for the optimality of WMV~\cite{muller:2020MPR,nitzan:1982optimal}.}, in practice, decision makers have to resort to an estimation or a belief (denoted as \emph{trust}) that may not equal to the actual values of \trustworthiness{}\footnote{Note that we use ``trust'' and ``trustworthiness'' to differentiate between what a decision maker trusts or estimates as the probability of a source's suggesting correctly (regardless of whether he believes in the value or is aware that its just an estimate), and the actual probability value (Refer to their definition difference~\cite{walter:2008cambridge_dictionary}).}.
+Deviation in estimation may decrease decision accuracy.
+There exists plenty of effort to improve the estimation of source trustworthiness by learning from historical data (e.g., direct observations or indirect evidences), with a principle that more data increases the confidence in the estimation~\cite{2013BEREND:estimate_error_0,wu2016:estimate_error_0}.
+Several approaches even treat the belief about source trustworthiness as its actual values~\cite{mazzetto:2021semi_supervised_MV,maystre:2021_noiselabel_crowdsourcing}.
+However, no algorithm always produces perfect trust values.
+It is worth studying how the quality of the trust values impacts the decision quality of WMV.
+Is WMV able to maintain a tolerant level of decision incorrectness with the inaccuracy in the estimation bounded, meaning having certain levels of stability w.r.t the inaccurate estimation?

-In this paper, we propose a formal analysis of the stability properties of Weighted Majority Voting.
-Firstly, We study how sensitive the accuracy of WMV is to the changes in source \trust{} and \trustworthiness{}.
-Both the arguments take fixed values, and we are interested in figuring out whether decision accuracy changes when the two values are nearby and how probable the change happens.
-Our analysis provides an insight that small deviations of \trust{} or \trustworthiness{} to the other is unlikely to affect \correctness{}, and some quantitative insights.